quantified-uncertainty/squiggle/CONTRIBUTING.md

 # Bug reports

 Anyone (with a github account) can file an issue at any time.
-Please allow Quinn, Sam, and Ozzie to triage, but we encourage you to use either the `Bug` or `Enhancement` labels depending on the nature of the issue you're filing. `
+Please allow Quinn, Sam, and Ozzie to triage, but otherwise just follow the suggestions in the issue templates.

 # Project structure